mjang/cobalt-product-public-docs/content/en/Getting started/glossary.md

 {{% asset-categories %}}

+## CIS (Center for Internet Security)

+The Center for Internet Security is an independent non-profit organization which develops and refines best practice security solutions.

+One of the test criteria used by our pentesters is [CIS Controls v8](https://www.cisecurity.org/controls/v8/), released in 2021.

 ## Dynamic Page

 Web applications typically include _static_ and _dynamic_ web pages.
 A Dynamic Page includes content